5 Bridesmaids Responsibilities for the Wedding Day

 The big day is approaching, and it’s time to familiarize yourself with the nitty-gritty details of what you need to know for this special occasion.
 You’ve nailed helping select decorations, pick the wedding dress, and of course, plan a never to be forgotten bachelorette party.
 Kudos to you!
 Now, you’re here to continue this positive trend in helping to pull off the most beautiful wedding for an exceptional couple.
 Let’s jump right into the five responsibilities a bridesmaid has on the wedding day.

-- Have the Emergency Wedding Day Kit Ready
+Have the Emergency Wedding Day Kit Ready

 Speaking of obstacles, you’ll want to have an emergency kit ready to go.
 After all, a wedding is not a wedding if something doesn’t go wrong.
-Bridesmaids are responsible for keeping energies high, emotions calm, and outfits looking spiffy, all of which are possible with the emergency kit.
+Bridesmaids need to keep energies high, emotions calm, and outfits looking spiffy!
+All of which is possible with the emergency kit.

-- Keep Your Priorities Straight
+Keep Your Priorities Straight

 Therefore, you’ll want to stay as sober as possible to be a helping hand to the maid of honor, bride, and possibly even the coordinator.
-Bridesmaids won’t want to be inebriated, especially when giving your speech towards the end of the event in front of everyone.
+Bridesmaids need to be focused, especially when giving your speech towards the end of the event in front of everyone.

 Be Available to the Bride

-- Be Helpful with Guests and Keeping Things on Schedule
+Be Helpful with Guests and Keeping Things on Schedule

 A great way to do this is by familiarizing guests with the itinerary, helping direct them to their appropriate seats or table, and setting them up with everything they need to enjoy themselves and help the wedding succeed.
 (Such as showing guests where to retrieve their baggy of rice for tossing on the newlyweds or where they can just grab a drink.)
-Be available and keep in contact with the wedding coordinator to help the schedule run smoothly and be the ultimate bridesmaid by ensuring the rest of the bridesmaids are always aware of what’s to come on the itinerary.
+Be available and keep in contact with the wedding coordinator to help the schedule run smoothly.
+Moreover, be the ultimate bridesmaid by ensuring the rest of the bridesmaids are always aware of what’s to come on the itinerary.